tanboonjoon/main/docs/DeveloperGuide.md

 4. Should favor DOS style commands over Unix-style commands.
 5. Should not take more than 5 seconds when executing find command

+### Project Constraints NFR
+6. final product should be a result of morphing using level4 code
+7. software must work on desktop without internet connection
+8. software must be stand-alone with optional extensions
+9. CommandLine must be the primary mode of input
+10. Software must not use any form of relational database
+11. Data must be stored locally and human editable

 {More to be added}

 ## Appendix D : Glossary